chaw/r7rs-libs/INSTALL.md

 Alternatively, for making the libraries permanently available, place the .jar file in your kawa/lib directory, and add the .jar file to the list in KAWA_EXTRA_PATH in the relevant kawa/bin script.

+### Note: method names with colons

+Kawa uses the colon in symbol names specially to refer to Java method calls.
+When you want to mix Java calls with libraries containing names with colons, you should rename on import or use the | ... | vertical bar syntax when referring to the library names.